 Independent.
 Science-led.
 Action driven.

 Wild fish need protection and healthy habitats.
-Join the UK's only independent charity campaigning nationally to achieve this.
+Join the UK's only independent charity campaigning nationally to restore 'nature's hatchery'.

 Our vision at Salmon & Trout Conservation is a sustainable water environment which supports an abundance of wild fish.

 Why does this matter?
 And how do we use science and lobbying to protect salmon & trout?
 Find out more about the problems we are researching and the actions we are taking for the UK's wild fish.

 We have been defending salmon & trout in the UK since 1903, but our campaigns have never been more urgent or so important.

 We have evolved over 115 years into a leading conservation charity - the only one in the UK campaigning specifically for wild fish.
 Find out more about our heritage, our beliefs, who we work with, and how we operate.

 We are independent and receive no government money.
 Without generous supporters we would not exist.